-How to view PDF in SharePoint Browser
+How to View PDFs in the SharePoint Browser

 - Quick page navigation and zooming in/out